Libera Awards

-The Libera Awards, sometimes referred to as The Libbys, are an annual awards ceremony organized by the American Association of Independent Music (A2IM).
+The Libera Awards are an annual awards ceremony organized by the American Association of Independent Music (A2IM).
 First hosted in 2012, the awards celebrate the independent music community.
 The capstone of A2IM's Indie Week, an annual music business conference, the ceremony has been able to be viewed by the public since 2020.

 The top-billed awards are generally Record of the Year and Best Live Act, in addition to Label of the Year, Best Sync Usage, and Video of the Year, among others.
 In addition to the awards which are voted on, A2IM annually confers the Lifetime Achievement and Independent Icon Awards to industry leaders and artists, respectively.

 List of ceremonies

 Award categories

 Note: the names of most categories have been tweaked overtime with the most significant name changes indicated below.
 Updated 2022.